estuary/flow/README.md

 ## Is it "production" yet?

-Gazette, on which Flow is built, has been operated at large scale (GB/s) for many years now and is very stable.
+Gazette, on which Flow is built, has been operating at large scale (GB/s) for many years now and is very stable.

 Flow itself is winding down from an intense period of research and development.
-We're running production pilots now, but it's early.
+Estuary is running production pilots now, but it's early.
 You should expect that Flow may fail in ways that halt execution of derivations or materializations.
 There may be cases where derivations or materialization must be rebuilt due to bugs within Flow.
 Loss of ingested source data, however, is very unlikely.